English Garden Munich – one of the largest parks in the world

 Evening atmosphere in the beer garden

-Beer garden at the Chinese Tower: The heart of this beer garden is the Chinese Tower – the landmark of the English Garden.
-The special flair is created by the socially mixed audience – young and old, business and private people, tourists from all over the world and Munich originals meet here.
-Parents will also find a playground with a children’s carousel in the northern part.
+Beer Garden at the Chinese Tower: The heart of this beer garden is the Chinese Tower—the landmark of the English Garden.
+Its unique atmosphere comes from the diverse crowd—young and old, businesspeople and locals, tourists from all over the world, and Munich’s own eccentrics all come together here.
+Parents will also find a playground with a children’s carousel in the northern section.

 Save money with the München CARD or experience Munich all inclusive with the CITY PASS